-If the invalid-operation exception is masked, the FPU then returns the real, integer, or BCDinteger indefinite value to the destination operand, depending on the instruction being executed.
+If the invalid-operation exception is masked, the FPU then returns the real, integer, or BCD-integer indefinite value to the destination operand, depending on the instruction being executed.
 This value overwrites the destination register or memory location specified by the instruction.

-If the invalid-operation exception is not masked, a software exception handler is invoked (see Section 7.7.3., "Software Exception Handling") and the top-of-stack pointer (TOP) and source operands remain unchanged.
+If the invalid-operation exception is not masked, a software exception handler is invoked (refer to Section 7.7.3., "Software Exception Handling") and the top-of-stack pointer (TOP) and source operands remain unchanged.